 The CapMan Group (the Group) is comprised of CapMan Plc and its subsidiaries and associated companies.
 CapMan has subsidiaries in Finland, Sweden, Norway, Guernsey, Luxembourg, Cyprus and the United Kingdom.
 These subsidiaries act as fund management and/or advisory companies for the Group’s funds that in turn make direct investments in portfolio companies or in real estate assets, or as investment companies.

-CapMan’s largest subsidiary is Norvestia Oyj, of which it owns 92.5%.
-Maneq Investments Luxembourg is another significant associated company, which includes CapMan’s ownership in 2005-20011 Maneq funds and long-term receivables from these funds.
+CapMan’s significant associated company is Maneq Investments Luxembourg, which includes CapMan’s ownership in 2005-20011 Maneq funds and long-term receivables from these funds.
 Maneq funds are described in more detail in section 15.

 All CapMan’s subsidiaries and associated companies are listed in the Notes to the Accounts in the Financial Statements section of the company’s Annual Report.

 The Group's key investments strategies are Buyout, Real Estate, Russia, Credit, Growth Equity and Infra.
 The Group further has three service teams: (1) Scala Fund Advisory, which offers advisory services to private equity fund managers, (2) CapMan Procurement Services (CaPS), which offers purchasing and procurement services to growth companies, and (3) a fund management and back office service team.
 In addition, the Group has Finance, Back Office, Legal, Communications & IR, IT and Human Resources functions.

 2. Who are CapMan’s investors?